 Photos by Joanne King

 After months of negotiations, I am thrilled to be able to share the Big Announcement at last — The Atlantis Grail series of books (which includes the bestselling science fiction novels QUALIFY, COMPETE, WIN, and SURVIVE) has been optioned for development as a feature film series and/or TV series by 405 Productions.
+And now Qualify, the film project, has a listing on IMDB.com

 In other news, WIN (The Atlantis Grail, Book 3) was a Finalist for the 2018 Dragon Award for Best Science Fiction Novel.